-This letter continues and confirms the understandings reached by the parties during negotiations of the 2015-2016 State/PEF Agreement regarding discipline of patient abuse cases:
+This letter continues, confirms and updates the understandings reached by the parties during negotiations of the 2015-2016 State/PEF Agreement regarding discipline of patient abuse cases:

-- A new Select Panel on Patient Abuse will be created. - The present fee for arbitrators will be increased from \$800 to an agreed-upon daily rate to be split equally between the parties. - New joint training will be provided to the panel as soon as practicable.
+- The parties shall meet within 60 days of ratification to create a new Select Panel on Patient Abuse. - When the new Select Panel is established, the daily fee for arbitrators will be increased to \$1,200, to be split equally between the parties. - New joint training will be provided to the panel as soon as practicable.
 Additional training for the panel will be scheduled every 2-3 years thereafter. - A table of penalties for increasingly severe acts of misconduct will be negotiated. - Employees who are found guilty of patient abuse charge(s) and not terminated do not return to the facility from which they came.